 14. Manju (饅頭)

-Manju is a traditional Japanese sweet made from glutinous rice flour and usually filled with anko (red bean paste).
-It is said to have originated in the city of Kyoto during the Heian period (794-1185).
-Manju can be boiled or steamed, and the dough is often hand-shaped into various forms, including balls, pyramids, and crescent moons.
+Manju is a traditional Japanese sweet made from glutinous rice flour, usually filled with anko (red bean paste).
+It is said to have originated in Kyoto during the Heian period (794–1185).
+Manju can be boiled or steamed, and the dough is often shaped by hand into balls, pyramids, or crescent moons.

 We recommend reading: Yaki Manju – Discover the sweet filled with beans and its Recipe